Thanksgiving Day online sales jump as discounts motivate holiday shoppers

 And shoppers responded: Online purchases of toys shot up 182% compared to average daily sales in October.
 Jewelry sales rose 126%, apparel rose 124% and personal care products rose 67%.

-On Thanksgiving, some of the best sellers were Barbie items, Marvel superhero action figures, gaming consoles including Playstation5 and videogames like Super Mario Bros.
+On Thanksgiving, some of the best sellers were Barbie items, Marvel superhero action figures, gaming consoles including Playstation5 and video games such as Super Mario Bros.
 Wonder.
 Some consumer electronics, such as robot vacuums, Bluetooth speakers and tablets, have been popular, too, Adobe found.

 Shoppers are also browsing and buying more on their smartphones.
 Mobile shopping played a big role in Thanksgiving sales, with nearly 60% of sales coming through a mobile device — an all-time record for Thanksgiving, Adobe said.